 How is the money from your appeal actually going to help victims?

-The London Fire Relief Fund has so far raised £4.7m.
+The London Fire Relief Fund has so far raised £5.75 million which will be dispensed by the London Emergencies Trust (LET).
 The money will help to ensure families affected by the fire do not face short-term financial difficulties.

 More charitable funds will be distributed over the coming weeks and months.